 This Quarterly Report on Form 10-Q contains "forward-looking statements" as defined by the Private Securities Litigation Reform Act of 1995, which statements involve substantial risks and uncertainties.
-Any statements in this Quarterly Report on Form 10-Q about the Company's future expectations, plans and prospects, including statements about its strategy, future operations, development of its product candidates, the review of strategic alternatives and the outcome of such review and other statements containing words such as "believes," "anticipates," "plans," "expects," "estimates," "predicts," "projects," "targets," "could," "may," and similar expressions, constitute forward-looking statements, although not all forward-looking statements include such identifying words.
+Any statements in this Quarterly Report on Form 10-Q about the Company's future expectations, plans and prospects, including statements about its strategy, future operations, and development of its product candidates and other statements containing words such as "believes," "anticipates," "plans," "expects," "estimates," "intends," "predicts," "projects," "targets," "could," "may," and similar expressions, constitute forward-looking statements, although not all forward-looking statements include such identifying words.
 Forward-looking statements include, but are not limited to statements regarding:

-- · the impact of the COVID-19 pandemic on our operations, including our ability to meet development timelines and access capital markets; - · expectations regarding the timing for the commencement and completion of product development or clinical trials for the Company's product candidates; - the timing, costs, conduct and outcome of preclinical studies and clinical trials; - · meeting future clinical and regulatory milestones, such as New Drug Application ("NDA") submissions; - the risk that clinical trials of the Company's product candidates may not be successful in establishing safety and tolerability or efficacy; - the Company's plans and timing with respect to seeking regulatory approvals and uncertainties regarding the regulatory process; - the anticipated treatment of data by the U.S. Food and Drug Administration ("FDA"), the European Medicines Agency ("EMA") or other regulatory authorities of the Company's product candidates; - the rate and degree of market acceptance and clinical utility of the Company's product candidates; - · the Company's commercialization, marketing, and manufacturing capabilities and strategy; - the Company's intellectual property position and strategy; - the Company's ability to identify additional product candidates with significant commercial potential; - the availability of funds and resources to pursue the Company's research and development projects, including preclinical studies and clinical trials of its product candidates, and manufacturing activities. - · the Company's estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - the Company's ability to continue as a going concern; - · developments relating to the Company's competitors and industry; - · the impact of government laws and regulations; and - the duration over which the Company's cash balances will fund its operations.
+- our short operating history and the Anelixis acquisition, which may make it difficult to evaluate the success of our business to date and to assess our future viability; - the impact of the COVID-19 pandemic on our operations, including our ability to access capital markets; - the anticipated expenses associated with a workforce reduction that we effected in June 2020; - expectations regarding the timing for the commencement and completion of product development or clinical trials for the Company's product candidates; - the timing, costs, conduct and outcome of preclinical studies and clinical trials; - meeting future clinical and regulatory milestones, such as New Drug Application ("NDA") submissions; - the risk that clinical trials of the Company's product candidates may not be successful in establishing safety and tolerability or efficacy; - the Company's plans and timing with respect to seeking regulatory approvals and uncertainties regarding the regulatory process; - the anticipated treatment of data by the U.S. Food and Drug Administration ("FDA"), the European Medicines Agency ("EMA") or other regulatory authorities of the Company's product candidates; - the rate and degree of market acceptance and clinical utility of the Company's product candidates; - the Company's commercialization, marketing, and manufacturing capabilities and strategy; - the Company's intellectual property position and strategy; - the Company's ability to identify additional product candidates with significant commercial potential; - the availability of funds and resources to pursue the Company's research and development projects, including preclinical studies and clinical trials of its product candidates, and manufacturing activities. - the Company's estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - the Company's ability to continue as a going concern; - developments relating to the Company's competitors and industry; - · the impact of government laws and regulations; and - the duration over which the Company's cash balances will fund its operations.